Flexible working challenges and how to embed a great flex culture

 Start talking results

 For flexible working to get truly embedded, you must have trust.
 And that starts by managing results, not inputs.
 The pandemic proved that this works.
 People achieved great things.
 And they didn’t have to be micro-managed.
 So, focus on clear objectives and key results (OKRs).
 Managers provide clear direction; employees deliver.
 The how, where and when are no longer relevant.

 But some managers are reluctant to change.
 And some businesses believe everyone should be in the office.
 So you’ll need to work harder to change their minds otherwise you'll encounter flexible working challenges.

 Many companies adopted remote working for the first time during the global pandemic.
 And over 90% of employers saw no drop in productivity.
 So it’s clear.
 Employees make meaningful contributions at home, in the office, or even from their local coffee shop.
 And managers recognise that.
 But they were also forced to accept it.

 Embedding a flex culture isn’t just about managers accepting requests.
 It’s about making it an essential way of life, both for them and their teams.
 FlexAppeal identifies three core management concerns you’ll need to overcome:

 For some, flexible working practices challenge the status quo.
 The business is moving forward.
 And they’re getting left behind.
 The speed of recent implementation meant no introduction.
 Just action.
-So, revisit flexible working with managers and see which pitfalls they're experiencing.
+So, revisit flexible working with managers and see which challenges they're experiencing.
 Explain what it means, the options, and how their teams can benefit.
 And explore opportunities where they can use it too.
 Managers need to be active participants, not passive bystanders.